 6.3.12.8 Resource [cmdhBuffer]

-The Resource [cmdhBuffer] represents limits in usage of buffers for temporarily storing information that needs to be forwarded to other CSEs during processing of CMDH-related requests in a CSE, see clause D.12.8 of TS-0001 1[1].
+The Resource [cmdhBuffer] represents limits in usage of buffers for temporarily storing information that needs to be forwarded to other CSEs during processing of CMDH-related requests in a CSE, see clause D.12.8 of oneM2M TS-0001 [1].

-The context of this Resource is as follows:
+The context of this Resource is as follows.